-Donelle hails from Darwin where she was an experienced Emergency Department Registered Nurse before successfully transitioning into academia in 2015 where she found her passion for teaching and has been a Lecturer since.
-As a lecturer, she has mentored Indigenous nursing students enrolled in their undergraduate nursing degree in Darwin in addition to teaching topics across the three years of curriculum in both theory and clinical units.
-Recently Donelle has worked in Health Simulation focusing on inter-professional learning.
-With many diverse interests in both teaching and nursing, she is currently enrolled in her PhD looking at the relationship between urinary incontinence, pelvic floor muscle strength and resistance training: an exploratory pre-post intervention study of women experiencing stress urinary incontinence"
+Donelle Arthur (nee Cross) hails from Darwin where she was an experienced Emergency Department Registered Nurse before successfully transitioning into academia in 2015 where her passion for teaching ignited and has been a Lecturer since.
+As a lecturer, she has mentored Indigenous nursing students enrolled in their undergraduate nursing degree in Darwin in addition to teaching topics across the three years of the undergraduate curriculum in both theory and clinical units including working in Health Simulation focusing on inter-professional learning.
+Donelle has also completed her PhD: "Kegel exercises, pelvic floor muscle strength and resistance training: an exploratory pre-post intervention study of women experiencing stress urinary incontinence"

 2017: First Class Honours.